sapegin/blog.sapegin.me/source/en/all/bower.md

 *This article was written in 2014, when npm 2 was the latest, and wasn’t popular among fronted developers because of the issues described in the article.
 Now use [Yarn](https://yarnpkg.com/) or [npm](https://www.npmjs.com/), and consider this article historical.*

-*This article was first published in the [May 2014 issue](http://www.xakep.ru/xa/?id=184) of Russian “Hacker” magazine.
+*This article was first published in the [May 2014 issue](https://xakep.ru/issues/xa/?id=184) of Russian “Hacker” magazine.
 The article in the magazine is a shortened version; the full one is below.
 Article was [translated](http://frontendbabel.info/articles/bower-why-frontend-package-manager/) by [George Gritsouk](http://gggritso.com/) for [Frontend Babel](http://frontendbabel.info/).*

 Package managers simplify installing and updating project dependencies, which are libraries that it uses: jQuery, Fotorama, everything that is used on your site and isn’t written by you.

-Browsing all the library websites, downloading and unpacking the archives, copying files into the projects—all of this is replaced with a few commands in the terminal.
+Browsing all the library sites, downloading and unpacking the archives, copying files into the projects—all of this is replaced with a few commands in the terminal.

 Many programming languages have standard package managers, which developers use to install all libraries: gem for Ruby, pip for Python and others.
 For server-side JavaScript there is npm (reasons why it’s not suitable for client-side are below), but client-side JavaScript until recently didn’t have anything.
 There were many different package managers (Jam, Component, Volo, Ender), but the majority of them never became popular, and there is little sense in package managers that can’t install the right packages.

 Bower is not the standard package manager for client-side JavaScript, but the most popular one: currently there are more than sixteen thousand packages.

-Bower doesn’t prescribe to the user its own build system, or to the developer a method of including  libraries (AMD, CommonJS, etc.) All Bower does is install the right versions of the packages that the project needs and their dependencies.
+Bower doesn’t prescribe to the user its own build tool, or to the developer a method of including  libraries (AMD, CommonJS, etc.) All Bower does is install the right versions of the packages that the project needs and their dependencies.
 In other words: it downloads source files for the right libraries and everything they need into a special folder.
 Everything else is up to the developer.

 ## Why not npm